Personal Law Services

 Please note the Child Maintenance Service will get their information from HMRC and will only be based on details they have for the last available tax year, including any bonuses or commissions.

 How do I Challenge the Calculation?

-- The paternity of a child has been proved to be negative, or
+- The paternity of a child has been proved to be negative

-- The Child Maintenance Service became aware that the HMRC information was in accurate.
+- The Child Maintenance Service are made aware the HMRC information was in accurate.